SCUM Manifesto

-SCUM Manifesto is a radical feminist manifesto by Valerie Solanas, published in 1967.
-It argues that men have ruined the world, and that it is up to women to fix it.
-To achieve this goal, it suggests the formation of SCUM, an organization dedicated to overthrowing society and eliminating the male sex.
-The Manifesto has been described as a satire or parody, especially due to its parallels with Freud's theory of femininity, though this is disputed, even by Solanas herself.
+SCUM Manifesto is a self-published misandrist manifesto by Valerie Solanas, an American radical feminist and attempted murderer.
+Published in 1967, it argues that men have ruined the world, and that it is up to women to fix it.
+To achieve this goal, it suggests the formation of SCUM, an organization dedicated to overthrowing society and genocide of the male sex.
+While it has sometimes been described as a satire or parody, Solanas herself denied that the work was "a put on" and insisted that her intent was "dead serious".

-The term "SCUM" appeared on the cover of the first edition from Olympia Press as "S.C.U.M." and was said to stand for "Society for Cutting Up Men".
+The term SCUM appeared on the cover of the first edition from Olympia Press, as "S.C.U.M." and was said to stand for "Society for Cutting Up Men".
 Solanas objected, insisting that it was not an acronym, although the expanded term appeared in a Village Voice ad she had written in 1967.

-The Manifesto was little-known until Solanas attempted to murder Andy Warhol in 1968.
-This event brought significant public attention to the Manifesto and Solanas herself.
-While feminist Ti-Grace Atkinson defended Solanas and considered the Manifesto a valid criticism of patriarchy, others, such as Betty Friedan, considered Solanas' views to be too radical and polarizing.
+The SCUM Manifesto was little-known until Solanas attempted to murder Andy Warhol in 1968, which brought significant public attention to the SCUM Manifesto and Solanas herself.

 Publication history

-Solanas wrote SCUM Manifesto between 1965 and 1967.
+Solanas wrote SCUM Manifesto between 1966 and 1967.
 In 1967, she self-published the first edition by making two thousand mimeographed copies and selling them on the streets of Greenwich Village in New York City.
 Solanas charged women one dollar and men two dollars each.
 By the following spring, about 400 copies had been sold.
-Solanas signed a publishing contract with Maurice Girodias in August 1967 for a novel and asked him to accept the SCUM Manifesto in its place later that year.
+Solanas signed a contract in August 1967 with Maurice Girodias, founder of Olympia Press, agreeing to produce a novel, but asked him to accept the SCUM Manifesto in its place later that year.